 “It’s not about the money, money, money.”
 But yes it is, Jessie J, yes it is.
 This week in music has been mostly focused on how little money the average musician makes, and how they can make more.
 A new stream-to-own platform is on the market, musicians will get paid royalties in cryptocurrencies, and street buskers can get paid with credit cards.
 Oh, and you can lose weight by listening to soothing whale sounds.

-It’s time to hang up the gold chain and start investing in blockchain.
+It’s time to hang up the gold chain and start investing in blockchains.
 Cryptocurrencies are the future of many things.
-Developers are starting blockchain projects for everything from real estate to parcel deliveries.
+Developers are starting blockchains projects for everything from real estate to parcel deliveries.
 Now the clever cookies have figured out a way for artists to get paid royalties immediately, in the form of cryptocurrency tokens.
-No more waiting for quarterly payouts, you will get paid money into your digital wallet the moment someone streams you song.
+No more waiting for quarterly payouts; you will get paid money into your digital wallet the moment someone streams you song.
 How cool is that?